jsbisht/aws-developer-associate/iam.md

 But when a AWS Account is created directly under the AWS Organisation, invite is not needed.

 - While adding a new account, the IAM role `OrganizationAccountAccessRole` is automatically created _within_ the newly created account.
-- In case adding an existing account, this role needs to be created manually _within_ that account.
+- In case adding an existing account, `OrganizationAccountAccessRole` role needs to be created manually _within_ that account.

 ### Creating the role